particle-iot/firmware-upload-action/README.md

 This is an example of a GitHub Actions pipeline that compiles a firmware project and uploads the compiled binary as an artifact.

-You will need to create a GitHub secret named `PARTICLE_ACCESS_TOKEN` with a Particle API access token that has permission to upload firmware binaries to your product.
+You will need to create a GitHub secret named `PARTICLE_ACCESS_TOKEN` with a Particle API access token.
+The access token should be an [API User](https://docs.particle.io/getting-started/cloud/cloud-api/#api-users) token.
+It needs the `firmware:create` scope to be able to upload firmware binaries.
+If you intend reuse the token to flash firmware to test devices, it will also need the `devices:update` scope.

 ```yaml
 name: Compile and Release